wyyxdgm/gm3/README.md

 {
+  "name": "demo3",              #project name && gm publish name "main": "demo3",              #main source file "input": {                    #if defineded,take this instead of 'main'
+    "template": "./demo3.html",
+    "data": "demo3.json"
+  },
-  "name": "demo3",              #project name && gm publish name "main": "demo3",              #main source file "output": "gm.html",          #target file for building, 'gm.html' as defult "dependencies": {             #the templates that used in this project
+  "output": "gm.html",          #target file for building, 'gm.html' as defult "dependencies": {             #the templates that used in this project
     "demo1": "@1.0.0",